umbraco-community/awesome-umbraco/README.md

 * [Robots.txt editor](https://our.umbraco.org/projects/developer-tools/robotstxt-editor) - Edit robots.txt from within the back-office.
 * [Translation Manager*](https://our.umbraco.com/packages/backoffice-extensions/translation-manager/) - lets you handle all of the steps of the translation process from within Umbraco.
 * [UI-O-Matic](https://our.umbraco.org/projects/developer-tools/ui-o-matic/) - Auto generate an integrated crud UI in Umbraco for a db table based on a petapoco poco.
+* [Page Not Found Manager] (https://our.umbraco.com/packages/backoffice-extensions/umbraco-page-not-found-manager/) - Manage your sites 404 page(s) from Umbraco

 ### Form Builders